swarooprm/CSE576HW/tasks/README.md

 `task303_record_incorrect_answer_generation-3` | Given a passage and a question, write an incorrect answer for the question. | Incorrect Answer Generation
 `task303_record_incorrect_answer_generation-4` | Given a passage and a question, write an incorrect answer for the question. | Incorrect Answer Generation
 `task303_record_incorrect_answer_generation-5` | Given a passage and a question, write an incorrect answer for the question. | Incorrect Answer Generation
+`task303_record_incorrect_answer_generation-6` | Given a passage and a question, write an incorrect answer for the question. | Incorrect Answer Generation
+`task303_record_incorrect_answer_generation-7` | Given a passage and a question, write an incorrect answer for the question. | Incorrect Answer Generation
+`task303_record_incorrect_answer_generation-8` | Given a passage and a question, write an incorrect answer for the question. | Incorrect Answer Generation
 `task304_numeric_fused_head_resolution-1` | Given a dialogue and a highlighted number, decide what does the number refer to | Answer Generation
 `task304_numeric_fused_head_resolution-2` | Given a dialogue and a highlighted number, decide what does the number refer to | Answer Generation
 `task304_numeric_fused_head_resolution-3` | Given a dialogue and a highlighted number, decide what does the number refer to | Answer Generation